jamiegonzalez/idk/Continuous-EEG-Preprocessing.md

     - If timeshift is negative, the event code time-values are shifted to the left (e.g decreasing delay).
     - If timeshift is 0, the EEG's time values are not shifted.
   - **Rounding**: Type of rounding to use
-    - 'nearest'    (default) Round to the nearest integer
+    - 'earlier'    (default) Round to nearest integer towards negative infinity
+      - This is recommended to offset the fact that event code times are ordinarily rounded up during the digitization process.
-    - 'floor'      Round to nearest ingtowards positive infinity
+    - 'nearest'    Round to the nearest integer
-    - 'ceiling'    Round to nearest integer towards negative infinity
+    - 'later'      Round to nearest towards positive infinity
   - **Display EEG**        - true/false  - Display a plot of the EEG when finished

 - Related POP-function: `pop_erplabShiftEventCodes`